STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/91-Concrete04 Material -- Popovics Concrete Material.md

+---
+title: Concrete04
-# Concrete04 Material -- Popovics Concrete Material
+description: Popovics Concrete Material
+...

+# Concrete04

 <p>This command is used to construct a uniaxial Popovics concrete
 material object with degraded linear unloading/reloading stiffness